Across the UK there are at least 13.5 million people who are looking after a member of their family or a friend.

 So we've built a platform that uses machine learning to capture the collected wisdom and experience of millions of carers.
 That knowledge can be used to reach people who have not yet identified as carers, in the form of information, advice and support.

 In September 2019, we were just starting out on that journey.
 So here are a few thoughts on how we found our way.

 1. Putting unpaid carers in the driving seat

-We know that the most important people in all of this are the carers who will ultimately be using our services.
+We know that the most important people in all of this are the carers.
+They are the ones who ultimately use our services.
 If it doesn't work for them, it doesn't work for anybody.

-We also know that carers have a huge wealth of expertise and insight - built up over years of experience - about the best way to look after somebody you love, how to cope with emotional challenges, and how to navigate all the forms, processes and complexities of the social care system.
+We also know that carers have a huge wealth of expertise and insight, built up over years of experience.
+They have the best way to look after somebody you love, how to cope with emotional challenges, and how to navigate all the forms, processes and complexities of the social care system.